Ethics and Law for Health Professionals (7951.3)

 Inclusion and engagement

-Any student with a reasonable adjustment plan (RAP) is asked to contact the Unit convenor if they wish to enact this plan for support with assessments including quizzes, classroom engagement or online engagement.
+Any student with a reasonable adjustment plan (RAP) is asked to contact the Unit convenor if they wish to enact this plan for support with assessments including quizzes, classroom engagement, online engagement or extensions.

 Required IT skills